The layout engine that supercharges D2

 - Enterprise licenses can be revoked by the company.
 This is used for when an employee departs and should no longer have access to company-internal diagrams and assets.

-To be clear, these licenses only apply to usage of Terrastruct and TALA.
+To be clear, these licenses only apply to usage of D2 Studio and TALA.
 D2 itself is FOSS (free and open-source software), governed by a different, open license (Mozilla Public License 2.0).

 Your's forever after 12 months

-When your Terrastruct subscription ends, you will no longer have access to updates or the web app.
+When your subscription ends, you will no longer have access to updates or D2 Studio.
 But D2 will always live on in open-source as a growing go-to language for software teams to make diagrams, and if your subscription has totalled 12 months, your latest copy of TALA when your subscription ended is your's to use forever.
 Standalone personal licenses qualify for this.